King's College School

 About King's College School

 King’s College School is an independent day school for boys aged 7-18 and girls aged 16-18.
-Altogether, there are 975 boys and girls in the senior school between the ages of 11 and 18.
-There are over 160 staff in the two common rooms and 130 non-teaching staff.
-Founded in 1829 by Royal Charter, King’s is a school of over 1,400 pupils, including those in the junior school, located in one of the most attractive and peaceful parts of London.
-The original school buildings date from the 18th century and are surrounded by nearly 20 acres of sports pitches and laid-out gardens.
-Playing fields occupy a further 20 acres nearby.
+Founded in 1829 by Royal Charter, King’s is a school of almost 1,500 pupils, including approximately 450 boys in the junior school, located in one of the most attractive parts of London.
+There are over 200 staff in the senior and junior common rooms and 130 non-teaching staff.

-Alumni of the school include poet and painter Dante Gabriel Rossetti, novelist Robert Graves, painter Walter Sickert, composer Robin Holloway, musicians Marcus Mumford (Mumford & Sons) and Dan Smith (Bastille), theatre director Christopher Luscombe, and Hollywood film stars Ben Barnes and Khalid Abdalla.
+Alumni of the school include poet and painter Dante Gabriel Rossetti, musicians Marcus Mumford (Mumford & Sons) and Dan Smith (Bastille), theatre director Christopher Luscombe and actor Ben Barnes.